Save Your Berries From the Hungry Birds

 Apparently, to the birds, the recycled hose looks like so many snakes, lying in wait for lunch!
 So the birds stay clear of landing in the berry patch.

-Which brings me to the beautiful copper garden snake I found at Modern Artisans.
+Which brings me to the beautiful copper garden snake from Modern Artisans at Amazon.
 I’m not sure if it would protect the berries from birds as well as my friends’ old hose sections do, but at least it would be something lovely to look at in the garden…

 You know, something more decorative than a lot of bird tracks in the dirt and sad strawberry plants from which every fruit has been stripped!